Tuvalu

 Before departure, reserved check-in lane, baggage check and priority access on the plane.

-The Tuvaluan dollar is not an independent currency but a variation of the Australian dollar.
+The Tuvaluan dollar is not an independent currency, but a variation of the Australian dollar.

 Immediately afterwards, the runway is filled with children playing football, scooters running, old people walking…

-Funafuti is instead the international airport of Tuvalu.
+Funafuti is Tuvalu’s international airport instead.

 Tuvalu looks like a strip of land separating the Pacific Ocean from Te Namo Lagoon.